Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 8:35
 Got an issue with the code which was preventing it from working, it seems to be related to the Product migrations so I will proceed to delete them and all the files related to product, and start all over again tomorrow...

+-- 2023-11-16

+16:10
+Managed to fix the database error by doing so many things I dont even remeber what I did.
+Moving on to the next project...

+16:12
+Created the migration for 20231116220814_addProductToDb succesfully...